Melissa Conrad Stöppler, MD

 What are the different types of eczema?

 Atopic dermatitis is a chronic skin disease characterized by itchy, inflamed skin and is the most common cause of eczema.
 The condition tends to come and go, depending upon exposures to triggers or causative factors.
-Factors that may cause atopic dermatitis (allergens) include environmental factors like molds, pollen, or pollutants; contact irritants like soaps, detergents, nickel (in jewelry), or perfumes; food allergies; or other allergies.
+Factors that may worsen atopic dermatitis include environmental factors like molds, pollen, or pollutants; contact irritants like soaps, detergents, nickel (in jewelry), or perfumes; food allergies; or other allergies.
 Around two-thirds of those who develop the condition do so prior to 1 year of age.
 When the disease starts in infancy, it is sometimes termed infantile eczema.
-Atopic dermatitis tends to run in families, and people who develop the condition often have a family history of other allergic conditions such as asthma or hay fever.
+Atopic dermatitis tends to run in families, and people who develop the condition often have a family history of allergic conditions such as asthma or hay fever.

 Contact eczema (contact dermatitis) is a localized reaction that includes redness, itching, and burning in areas where the skin has come into contact with an allergen (an allergy-causing substance to which an individual is sensitized) or with a general irritant such as an acid, a cleaning agent, or other chemical.
-Other examples of contact eczema include reactions to laundry detergents, soaps, nickel (present in jewelry), cosmetics, fabrics, clothing, and perfume.
+Other examples of contact eczema include reactions to laundry detergents, soaps, nickel (present in jewelry), cosmetics, fabrics, and perfume.
 Due to the vast number of substances with which individuals have contact, it can be difficult to determine the trigger for contact dermatitis.
 The condition is sometimes referred to as allergic contact eczema (allergic contact dermatitis) if the trigger is an allergen and irritant contact eczema (irritant contact dermatitis) if the trigger is an irritant.
 Skin reactions to poison ivy and poison sumac are examples of allergic contact eczema.
 People who have a history of allergies have an increased risk for developing contact eczema.

 Neurodermatitis, also known as lichen simplex chronicus, is a chronic skin inflammation caused by a scratch-itch cycle that begins with a localized itch (such as an insect bite) that becomes intensely irritated when scratched.
 Women are more commonly affected by neurodermatitis than men, and the condition is most frequent in people 20-50 years of age.
-This form of eczema results in scaly patches of skin on the head, lower legs, wrists, or forearms.
+This form of eczema results in scaly and crusted areas of skin on the head, lower legs, wrists, or forearms.
 Over time, the skin can become thickened and leathery.
 Stress can exacerbate the symptoms of neurodermatitis.

 Next: How is eczema diagnosed?